 Lost Opportunity Cost: The foregone profit associated with the provision of Ancillary Services, which is equal to the product of: (1) the difference between (a) the Energy that a Generator or Aggregation could have sold at the specific LBMP and (b) the Energy sold as a result of reducing the Generator or Aggregation’s output to provide an Ancillary Service under the directions of the ISO; and (2) the LBMP existing at the time the Generator or Aggregation was instructed to provide the Ancillary Service, less the Generator or Aggregation’s Energy bid for the same MW segment.

 Lower Operating Limit: For an Energy Storage Resource, a Hybrid Storage Resource or Aggregation containing Energy Storage Resources, the maximum amount of megawatts the Resource can consume from the grid, if it is bidding to withdraw Energy, or the minimum amount of MW the Resource can supply to the grid if it is not bidding to withdraw Energy.
 The Lower Operating Limit of an ISO-Managed Energy Storage Resource that is not bidding to withdraw Energy shall not be set to less than 0 MW.
+Bids for DER Aggregations may include a Lower Operating Limit that is greater than 0 MW when the Aggregation submits a self-committed Bid to inject Energy.
 The Lower Operating Limit of a Hybrid Storage Resource shall not be set to greater than 0 MW.

 Lower Storage Limit: The minimum amount of Energy an Energy Storage Resource or Aggregation comprised entirely of Energy Storage Resources is physically capable of storing.